Undergraduate Business Curriculum

 How Our Business Curriculum Is Structured

-Overall, the first year of the curriculum is devoted to acquiring a foundation of skills for analysis, communication, and context through courses in economics, quantitative skills development, and the liberal arts.
-And beginning in Fall 2019, first-year students will enroll in a new course, Business Science, that will set the foundation for their business education in the Tepper School.
+The first-year curriculum is devoted to building foundational analysis, communication, and context skills through courses in economics, math, and the liberal arts.
+First-year students also enroll in Business Science, a course that sets the foundation for their business education.

 Access the Best of CMU